hpreston/webexteamsbot/README.md

 from the project root.

 ```
-coverage run --source=ciscosparkbot setup.py test
+coverage run --source=webexteamsbot setup.py test
 coverage html
 ```

-This will generate a code coverage report in a directory called `htmlcov`-->
+This will generate a code coverage report in a directory called `htmlcov`

 # Credits
 This package was created with